Is Online Learning for me?

 If you want to pursue a degree, you must take college credit classes, listed in the online schedule and described in the catalog.
 Black Hawk College, through its Outreach Center, makes available 6-week non-college credit courses, certificate programs, and job skill training, all online.
 For further information, visit the Business and Community Education Center current listings of online non-credit classes.

 Online courses are attractive because they enable you to determine your own learning schedule and place, since the courses are taught via the Internet rather than in a classroom.
 However, they are no less challenging or academically rigorous.
 Most students find they must spend at least as much time on their studies as they would in a face-to-face class to be successful.
 Typically, that means 8-12 hours per week for an undergraduate, 3-credit course.
-Consider taking a self-assessment to determine if you are ready for online learning.

 Online courses are highly structured and involve frequent interactions with the instructor and with other students enrolled in the course.
 They are rarely self-paced.
 Communicating with the instructor and other students, accessing course materials, conducting research, and submitting assignments can all be handled from your home or office via the Internet.
 In fact, all of these activities are required in most online courses.